 Here’s one of the oldest tricks in the book to secure data.

-Well, data is sensitive and one of the oldest ways to secure it is encryption.
-For those who don’t know encrypting data makes it unreadable unless you have the code used to encrypt it.
+Well, data is sensitive, and one of the oldest ways to secure it is encryption.
+For those who don’t know, encrypting data makes it unreadable unless you have the code used to encrypt it.

 6. Rate Limiting and Throttling

 To protect the API against this, app and web developers often limit the frequency of API calls.
-It works well to protect the solution during high traffic, thus, driving performance and high end security.
+It works well to protect the solution during high traffic, thus driving performance and high-end security.

 7. Service Mesh

-With all said and done, it’s time to test the API.
+With all that said and done, it’s time to test the API.
 And here’s how we do it.

 API Security Testing – Methods